-Good news for families in the Buckeye State!
-Ohio now has some of the easiest homeschool laws in the country.
+Want to learn how to homeschool in Ohio?
+Fortunately, Ohio now has some of the easiest homeschool laws in the country.
 Recent changes made in 2023 cut out most of the red tape.
-No more yearly testing.
-No more progress reports.
-Just a simple notice to your school district, and you’re ready to teach your kids at home.
+As a result, no more yearly testing.
+Similarly, no more progress reports.
+Essentially, just a simple notice to your school district, and you’re ready to teach your kids at home.

 This complete guide covers everything you need to know about Ohio homeschool laws and requirements for 2026.